-Stripe recurring payments are simple to set up and integrate into most ecommerce platforms and blog sites.
-In fact, many online subscription box marketplaces like CrateJoy seamlessly integrate with Stripe as their primary payment solution.
-Setup takes just seconds.
+Stripe recurring payments can work with most ecommerce platforms and blog sites.
+In fact, many online subscription box marketplaces like Cratejoy seamlessly integrate with Stripe as their primary payment solution.

 Like the other online recurring payment solutions on our list, Stripe saves your customer’s payment data in their PCI-compliant virtual vault to ensure security.
 Plus, Stripe can send e-receipts to notify customers that their automated payment has been successfully processed.